Doreamonsky/Panzer-War-Lit-Mod/Tutorials/Sight.md

 If you want to draw custom lines,then you can toggle off drawCentralLineVert and drawCentralLineHorz.

+Attention!
+Specific Vehicle is for setting the name of your vehicle which needs custom sight.

 For exporting,click the button 'export sightdata for players'.